Skip to main contentSkip Navigation or Skip to Content

 How Open Learning serves students

-OL develops many of its courses in-house with a team of subject matter experts, writers, instructional designers, editors and media experts.
+Open Learning develops many of its courses in-house with a team of subject matter experts, writers, instructional designers, editors and media experts.
 Courses are engaging and student-centred, and attention is given to quality, accuracy, relevancy and real-life application.

-Enrolment Services Officers help students choose between Open Learning’s various scheduling and delivery options, whether courses are paced or continuous.
+Enrolment services officers help students choose between Open Learning’s various scheduling and delivery options, whether courses are paced or continuous.
 Paced courses are cohort-based and students register at specific times during the year; continuous registration courses are non-cohort, non-paced and students can register whenever they want.
 Both paced and continuous courses have their advantages.
 All courses, with the exception of lab courses, are taken at a distance.

 In all courses and programs, students receive personalized attention.
 They work one-on-one with their Open Learning Faculty Members, interacting mostly via email and the course's learning management system and occasionally by telephone.
 These interactions are student-driven, and they are motivational.